 However there is much more to this book than just these two characters, there are stories of women who created their own women-only engineering businesses, improved worker safety, became marine engineers and mechanics, pilots and racing drivers and engine designers.
 It was really hard to make inroads against the status quo, but they stuck at it and with the impending war, they were going to become useful once again.

 Henrietta Heald has written a really good book about the history of the Women’s Engineering Society and about two much-maligned sectors of society, women and engineers.
 It is very readable and full of details and anecdotes about all sort of female engineers and their achievements and it is very timely.
 My father was an engineer during his career and worked in the navy and was then an inspector for pressure vessels.
 I am an engineer too having studied, electronic and then mechanical engineering and have worked in defence, hi-fi and lighting industries.
 For me, this is an important book as my daughter is just about to embark on her apprenticeship as an engineer for a large local company and she will be accompanied by two other girls in this years intake approaching near to the 30% target they have set by 2030.

 For those want to see just what women are capable of in STEM then have a look at this thread

 Don’t forget to visit the other blogs on the blog tour

-Buy this at your local independent bookshop.
-If you’re not sure where your nearest is then you can find one here or direct from the publisher, here.
+Buy this book at your local independent bookshop.
+If you’re not sure where your nearest is then you can find one here

-My thanks to Fly on the Wall Press and Anne Cater from Random Things Tours for the copy of the book to read.
+My thanks to Anne Cater from Random Things Through My Letterbox and Unbound for the copy of the book to read.